ranovoxo/movie-data-pipeline-infra/README.md

 # Movie Data Pipeline Infrastructure

 This repository contains Terraform configurations for provisioning the AWS infrastructure required to run the [movie-data-pipeline](https://github.com/ranovoxo/movie-data-pipeline) project.
-The resources defined here create an EC2 instance that runs Docker Compose for Airflow, a PostgreSQL RDS database, S3 buckets for DAG storage and backups, IAM roles, and a monthly cost budget.
+The configuration spins up an EC2 instance to host the Airflow pipeline, a PostgreSQL RDS database, S3 buckets for DAG storage and backups, IAM roles and group membership, and a monthly cost budget.

+### Resources Provisioned

+* **EC2 instance** – Ubuntu 20.04 host bootstrapped with Docker and the pipeline via a user-data script.
+An Elastic IP and security group (SSH + Airflow UI) are attached.
+* **RDS PostgreSQL** – database instance with credentials stored in AWS Systems Manager Parameter Store.
+* **S3 buckets** – separate buckets for Airflow DAGs and backups.
+* **IAM** – instance role with SSM + KMS permissions and membership for a pre-existing CLI group.
+* **Budget** – monthly cost budget to keep spending under control.

 ## Requirements

 - Terraform >= 1.0
-- An AWS account with appropriate permissions
+- An AWS account with credentials configured for the AWS CLI
-- An existing EC2 key pair, VPC and subnet for the instance
+- Existing VPC, subnet and EC2 key pair for the instance
+- A pre-created IAM group for CLI users (`cli_group_name`)
+- Required secrets stored in SSM Parameter Store (see [Bootstrap script](#bootstrap-script))

 ## Project Structure